ballerine-io/ballerine/README.md

 ___

-<i>As you can see, most apps and packages are still private git submodules.
+<i>As you can see, most apps and packages are still private beta.
 We are working on migrating them to this monorepo.</i>\
 <i>If you already want to start using them or want to get involved - reach out to us at [oss@ballerine.io](mailto:oss@ballerine.io).</i>